Premenstrual syndrome (PMS)

 - Constipation or diarrhea

 For some, the physical pain and emotional stress are severe enough to affect their daily lives.
-Regardless of symptom severity, the signs and symptoms generally disappear within four days of the start of the menstrual period for most women.
+Regardless of symptom severity, the signs and symptoms generally disappear within four days after the start of the menstrual period for most women.

 But a small number of women with premenstrual syndrome have disabling symptoms every month.
 This form of PMS is called premenstrual dysphoric disorder (PMDD).